sqlfluff/sqlfluff/docs/source/internals.rst

 ^^^^^^^^^^^^^^^^^^

 The lexer takes SQL and separates it into segments of whitespace and code.
-No meaning is imparted; that is the job of the parser.
+Where we can impart some high level meaning to segments, we do, but the result of this operation is still a flat sequence of typed segments (all subclasses of :code:`RawSegment`).

 Stage 3, the parser